Bayesian probability

 The Bayesian interpretation of probability can be seen as an extension of propositional logic that enables reasoning with hypotheses; that is, with propositions whose truth or falsity is unknown.
 In the Bayesian view, a probability is assigned to a hypothesis, whereas under frequentist inference, a hypothesis is typically tested without being assigned a probability.

 Bayesian probability belongs to the category of evidential probabilities; to evaluate the probability of a hypothesis, the Bayesian probabilist specifies a prior probability.
 This, in turn, is then updated to a posterior probability in the light of new, relevant data (evidence).
 The Bayesian interpretation provides a standard set of procedures and formulae to perform this calculation.

-The term Bayesian derives from the 18th-century mathematician and theologian Thomas Bayes, who provided the first mathematical treatment of a non-trivial problem of statistical data analysis using what is now known as Bayesian inference.
+The term Bayesian derives from the 18th-century English mathematician and theologian Thomas Bayes, who provided the first mathematical treatment of a non-trivial problem of statistical data analysis using what is now known as Bayesian inference.
 Mathematician Pierre-Simon Laplace pioneered and popularized what is now called Bayesian probability.